Capital One Venture X Rewards Credit Card Review [2023]: Capital One’s Premium Travel Card

 Potential earnings in years one and two

 Here's a look how your miles can add up with the Capital One Venture X Rewards.
-To calculate these values, we used a point valuation of 1.85 cents per point.
+To calculate these values, we used a point valuation of 1 cent per point.

 Remember, this is an estimation.
 The actual value will be determined by how much you spend and in which categories you spend.

-These values are based on the FinanceBuzz Credit Card Rewards Valuation Model which takes a look at points earned via spending, the welcome bonus, and the annual fee.
+These values are based on the FinanceBuzz Credit Card Rewards Valuation Model which takes a look at points earned via spending, the welcome offer, and the annual fee.
 To calculate how many miles you could earn from spending, we used the base rate of 2 miles per dollar even though you can earn more on certain purchases.
-So depending on what you buy with this card, our estimate might be the low end.
+So depending on your spending habits, our estimate might be on the low end.

 Best ways to earn